davide-bacchini/thesis-ai-manufacturing-chemistry/README.md

 | Annual reports | Show strategic priorities and management narrative |
 | Public sources | Add evidence from company pages, press releases, interviews, and investor material |

-The final reports describe which AI related capabilities are visible for each company, where they appear in the organization, and how they relate to the company's public strategy.
+The final reports explain which AI capabilities are visible for each company, which business areas they relate to, and whether public sources provide evidence that the company is actually discussing, investing in, or deploying similar technologies.

 Examples of capability areas include predictive maintenance, industrial automation, demand forecasting, materials research, supply chain analytics, and connected product services.